The Lineup (film): Cast

 In the film, Warner Anderson and Marshall Reed reprise their roles as Lieutenant Ben Guthrie and Inspector Fred Asher from the TV series.
 However, Tom Tully's character, Inspector Matt Grebb, is replaced by Inspector Al Quine, played by Emile Meyer.
 Tully, the series co-star, was not in the film.
 Anderson, the series star, was given co-star billing instead of star billing; star billing was given to Wallach, who played the movie's main villain.

 Reception

 Variety's review called it a "moderately exciting melodrama" that spends too much time on the police procedural aspects.
 Time Out described it as "more brutal, sadistic and threatening" than The Killers.
 Dave Kehr of the Chicago Reader called it "a major B movie by one of Hollywood's most accomplished craftsmen".

 The Lineup was preserved by the Academy Film Archive, in conjunction with Sony Pictures, in 1997.

+Style and Theme

+Film critic Manny Farber comments on Siegel's cinematic approach to The Lineup:

+Farber notes Siegel's "sad reliance on edgy Broadway acting" in particular "Eli Wallach overworking his nervous leering eyes."
+Biographer Judith M. Kass observes that The Line-up "embodies all the characteristics" informing Siegel's assessment of the "normal" world.
+Kass writes:

 In popular culture

 The film contains the line, "When you live outside the law, you have to eliminate dishonesty," of which Jonathan Lethem writes that "Bob Dylan heard it…, cleaned it up a little, and inserted it into 'Absolutely Sweet Marie'" (as "To live outside the law you must be honest.").